Chapter 8 Future Study of Intelligence

 Figure 8.1: From an open-ended deep network to a closed-loop system.

-8.2 Towards Intelligence of Nature: Beyond Back Propagation?
+8.2 Towards the Intelligence of Nature: Beyond Back Propagation?

-The practice of machine intelligence in the past few years has led many to believe that one needs to build a single large model to learn the distribution of all data and memorize all knowledge.
-Even if this might be technologically possible, it is likely that such a solution is far from necessary and efficient.
-As we have known from the practice of training deep networks, the only known scalable method to train such networks at scale is through back propagation (BP) [RHW86a].
-Although BP has offered a way to correct errors via gradient signals propagated back through the whole model, it is nevertheless rather brute force and differs significantly from how nature learns: BP is an option that nature cannot afford in terms of its high cost or simply cannot implement due to physical limitations.
+The practice of machine intelligence in recent years has led many to believe that one must build a single large model to learn the distribution of all data and memorize all knowledge.
+Even though this is technologically possible, such a solution is likely far from necessary or efficient.
+As we know from training deep networks, the only known scalable method to train such networks at scale is through back propagation (BP) [RHW86a].
+Although BP offers a way to correct errors via gradient signals propagated back through the whole model, it is nevertheless rather brute-force and differs significantly from how nature learns: BP is an option that nature cannot afford due to its high cost and simply cannot implement due to physical limitations.

 More generally, we cannot truly understand intelligence unless we also understand how it can be efficiently implemented.
 That is, one needs to address the computational complexity of realizing mechanisms associated with achieving the objectives of intelligence.
-Note that, historically, our understanding of (machine) intelligence has precisely evolved through several phases, from the incomputable Kolmogorov complexity to Shannon’s entropy, from Turing’s computability to later understanding of tractability,111We say a problem is tractable if it allows an algorithm whose complexity is polynomial in the size of the problem. and to the strong emphasis on algorithm scalability in modern practice of artificial intelligence.
-This evolution can be summarized as the following diagram:
+Historically, our understanding of (machine) intelligence has evolved through several phases, from the incomputable Kolmogorov complexity to Shannon’s entropy, from Turing’s computability to later understanding of tractability,111We say a problem is tractable if it allows an algorithm whose complexity is polynomial in the size of the problem. and to the strong emphasis on algorithm scalability in modern practice of high-dimensional data analysis [WM22] and artificial intelligence.
+This evolution can be summarized as follows:

 To a large extent, the success and popularity of deep learning and back propagation is precisely because they have offered a scalable implementation with modern computing platforms (such as GPUs) for processing and compressing massive data.
-Nevertheless, such an implementation is still way too more expensive compared to how nature realizes intelligence.
+Nevertheless, such an implementation is still far more expensive than how nature realizes intelligence.

-There remains huge room for improvement of the efficiency of machine intelligence so that it can emulate the level of efficiency of natural intelligence, which should be orders of magnitude more efficient than the current brute-force implementations.
-To this end, we need to discover new learning architectures and optimization mechanisms that enable learning data distributions under natural physical conditions and resource constraints, similar to those for intelligent beings in nature, say, without accessing all data at once or updating all model parameters at once (by BP).
+There remains significant room to improve the efficiency of machine intelligence so that it can emulate the efficiency of natural intelligence, which should be orders of magnitude greater than current brute-force implementations.
+To this end, we need to discover new learning architectures and optimization mechanisms that enable learning data distributions under natural physical conditions and resource constraints, similar to those faced by intelligent beings in nature—for example, without accessing all data at once or updating all model parameters simultaneously (via BP).

 The principled framework and approach laid out in this book can guide us to discover such new architectures and mechanisms.
-These new architectures and mechanisms should enable online continuous learning and can be updated through highly localized and sparse forward or backward optimization.
-So far, for learning a distribution, the only case for which we know such a solution exists is the simplest case of PCA, with the online PCA method introduced in Chapter 5.
+These new architectures and mechanisms should enable online continuous learning and should be updatable through highly localized and sparse forward or backward optimization.222For learning a distribution, a simple instantiation of these desiderata is in the simplest case of PCA, with the online PCA method introduced in Chapter 5.
+The easier task of learning an online predictive model does not necessarily require learning the data distribution, and can be accomplished by existing methods such as the Kalman filter, etc. [PV25].

-Figure 8.2 : Conjectured architecture of the brain cortex: The cortex is a massively parallel and distributed auto-encoding system that consists of a hierarchy of closed-loop auto-encoders that extract information from multiple senses and maximize the information gain of the resulting representations at multiple levels of hierarchy and granularity.
+Figure 8.2 : Conjectured architecture of the brain cortex.
+The cortex is a massively parallel and distributed auto-encoding system consisting of a hierarchy of closed-loop auto-encoders that extract information from multiple senses and maximize the information gain of the resulting representations at multiple levels of hierarchy and granularity.

-Figure 8.2: Conjectured architecture of the brain cortex: The cortex is a massively parallel and distributed auto-encoding system that consists of a hierarchy of closed-loop auto-encoders that extract information from multiple senses and maximize the information gain of the resulting representations at multiple levels of hierarchy and granularity.
+Figure 8.2: Conjectured architecture of the brain cortex.
+The cortex is a massively parallel and distributed auto-encoding system consisting of a hierarchy of closed-loop auto-encoders that extract information from multiple senses and maximize the information gain of the resulting representations at multiple levels of hierarchy and granularity.

-As we have learned from neuroscience, the cortex of our brain consists of tens of thousands of cortical columns.
+As we have learned from neuroscience, the cortex of our brain consists of tens of thousands of cortical columns [Haw21].
 All cortical columns have similar physical structures and functions.
 They are highly parallel and distributed, though sparsely interconnected.
-Hence, we believe that in order to develop a more scalable and structured memory system, we need to consider architectures that emulate those of the cortex.
-Figure 8.2 shows such a hypothesized architecture, a massively distributed and hierarchical system that consists of many largely parallel closed-loop auto-encoding modules.
+Hence, we believe that to develop a more scalable and structured memory system, we need to consider architectures that emulate those of the cortex.
+Figure 8.2 shows such a hypothesized architecture: a massively distributed and hierarchical system consisting of many largely parallel closed-loop auto-encoding modules.333Elements of such hypothetical architectures exist in the literature in various forms, such as predictive coding networks [MSS+22], which have an optimization strategy that utilizes efficient local updates.
 These modules learn to encode different sensory modalities or many projections of data from each sensory modality.
-Our discussion in Section 6.5 of Chapter 6 suggests that such a parallel sensing and learning of a low-dimensional distribution is theoretically possible.
+Our discussion in Section 6.5 of Chapter 6 suggests that such parallel sensing and learning of a low-dimensional distribution is theoretically possible.
 Higher-level (lossy) autoencoders can then be learned based on outputs of lower-level ones to develop more sparse and higher-level “abstractions” of the representations learned by the lower levels.

-The distributed, hierarchical, and closed-loop system architecture illustrated in Figure 8.2 shares many characteristics of cortex of the brain.
+The distributed, hierarchical, and closed-loop system architecture illustrated in Figure 8.2 shares many characteristics of the brain’s cortex.
 Such a system architecture may open up many more possibilities than the current single large-model architecture.
-It makes exploring much more efficient learning and optimization mechanisms possible, and results in more structured modular organization of the learned data distribution and knowledge.
+It enables exploration of much more efficient learning and optimization mechanisms and results in a more structured modular organization of the learned data distribution and knowledge.
 This would allow us to bring the implementation of machine intelligence to the next level of evolution:

-8.3 Towards Artificial Intelligence of Human: Beyond the Turing Test?
+8.3 Towards the Scientific Intelligence of Humans: Beyond the Turing Test?

 As we have discussed at the beginning of this book, Chapter 1, intelligence in nature has evolved through multiple phases and manifested in four different forms:

-All forms of intelligence share the common objective of learning useful knowledge as certain low-dimensional distributions of sensed high-dimensional data about the world.
-However, they may differ significantly in the specific coding schemes adopted, the information encoded, the computational mechanisms for learning and improving, and the physical implementations of such mechanisms.
-Using the concepts and terminologies developed in this book, from the perspective of learning and representing information or knowledge from the distribution of the sensed data, the above four stages of intelligence developed in nature differ in the following three aspects:
+All forms of intelligence share the common objective of learning useful knowledge as low-dimensional distributions of sensed high-dimensional data about the world.
+However, they differ significantly in the specific coding schemes adopted, the information encoded, the computational mechanisms for learning and improving, and the physical implementations of such mechanisms.
+Using the concepts and terminology developed in this book, the four stages of intelligence differ in the following three aspects:

 1. 1.

-The codebook that one uses to learn and encode the intended information or knowledge.
+The codebook used to learn and encode the intended information or knowledge.

 2. 2.

-The information or knowledge that is encoded and represented using the codebook.
+The information or knowledge encoded and represented using the codebook.

 3. 3.

-The optimization mechanisms used to improve the information or knowledge encoded.
+The optimization mechanisms used to improve the encoded information or knowledge.

 Codebook Amino Acids Neurons Alphabet & Words Mathematics/Logic